hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 ```

 This concludes the match making part of the tutorial.
 Now your players will be matched and a challenge will be started and initialized ready for the game to take part.
-Next tutorial will walk you through getting the players to take turns and use their cards.
+The next tutorial will walk you through getting the players to take turns and use their cards.